lupyuen/lupyuen.github.io/src/spi2.md

 ([__esp32_bringup__](https://github.com/lupyuen/incubator-nuttx/blob/spi_test/boards/xtensa/esp32/esp32-devkitc/src/esp32_bringup.c#L118-L426) for ESP32)

-We have modified the Startup Function to __register our SPI Test Driver__, which loads the driver into NuttX at startup.
+We modified the Startup Function to __register our SPI Test Driver__, which loads the driver into NuttX at startup.

 Let's run NuttX on BL602 / ESP32 and check that our __SPI Test Driver loads correctly__...